How to become a chartered engineer in the UK

 Industry experience is at the heart of Queen’s engineering degrees.
 You’ll have a range of placement and internship opportunities on your doorstep in Belfast, a growing tech city.

 Secure your place on an engineering degree with the International Foundation for Science and Engineering, or choose a combined Undergraduate degree with International Year One.
 With scholarships available for your full study journey, plus low tuition fees, this program is a cost-effective route to studying at a Russell Group university.

 Scotland is renowned for its engineering excellence.
 It’s home to some of the UK’s top universities for engineering, from Strathclyde and Dundee to Edinburgh and Aberdeen.

 INTO University of Stirling’s International Foundation in Science, Sport, Computing and Engineering is your pathway to a leading Scottish university.
 It’s also the best value route to a Scottish degree.
 By choosing our pathway and progressing to a degree, you could save as much as £4,500 on fees (compared to an equivalent study plan at an alternative INTO Center).

 Some of history’s great engineering innovators started here.
 And today, academics continue to push the boundaries of engineering.
 From global renewable energy projects to developing sensorless controls for Dyson, Newcastle’s engineering experts are making advances to improve our world.

 Receive the best preparation for your engineering degree during the International Year One in Engineering, with embedded careers support from day one.
 Then join the innovators of the future at Newcastle University – a Russell Group, world top 150 university (QS World University Rankings 2022).

 Career success for Abdulrahim

-Working for one of the world’s biggest engineering companies, INTO Manchester graduate receives not one but two promotions!
+Working for one of the world’s biggest engineering companies, this INTO Manchester graduate has received not one but two promotions!